syncfusion-content/js-api-docs/api/js/ejSpreadsheet.md

 ### isImport `boolean`
 {:#members:isImport}

-Gets a value that specifies whether importing or not while loading the sheets in Spreadsheet.
+Gets a value that indicates whether importing or not while loading the sheets in Spreadsheet.

 #### Default Value
 * false